lumenvox/containers-quick-start/README.md

 ## Uninstalling

-To uninstall from the control plane or a worker node, run the corresponding uninstallation script.
+To uninstall from the control plane or a worker node, run the corresponding uninstaller script.
 These scripts require no arguments.

 Because the installation script will optionally install Docker, the uninstallation scripts do not uninstall docker.
 To remove it from your system,